sjlouder/Lastpass-PS/README.md

 # Update account information
 $GmailAccount | Set-Account -PasswordProtect

+# Generate a new secure password
+$Password = New-Password -Length 23 -ValidCharacters 'A-Za-z0-9%*&'

 ```
 For more examples, check Tests/Lastpass.Tests.ps1.

 # STATUS AND FEATURES
 This project is in early stages and is not production ready.
-Logging in, getting the account data, and decrypting non shared fields has been implemented.
+Logging in, getting the account data, and decrypting fields has been implemented.
 Basic account and note updating has been implemented, but is not heavily tested.
 **Create backup copies of your data before using this project to make any modifications.**

 Currently supported: